erdos-project/erdos-scheduling-simulator/rpc/spark_erdos_setup.md

 Running `./dbgen` above creates a dataset of scale factor `s` of `1` (default) i.e. 1GB.

-> NOTE: Had updated the scala version to 2.13.0 in tpch.sbt
+> NOTE: Had updated the scala version to 2.13.0 in tpch.sbt.
+The sbt version used was `1.9.7`.

 Next, we build the target for `tpch-spark`:
 ```bash